chgodard/diva-hesperos/_posts/2023-06-06-diva-user-manual.md

 This is the step you can realised in [ImageJ/Fiji](https://imagej.net/software/fiji/downloads):

-1. Open the different images by dragging and dropping or with *File/Open*
+1. Open images by dragging and dropping or via the *File/Open* option
 2. Improve visualisation : go in *Image/Adjust/Brightness* and click on *Auto*.
     > Sometimes you can see a black image for the segmented image, this doesn't mean the image is empty: it's a visualisation issue.
 Be sure to have selected the segmented image (by clicking on it) otherwise it will apply this effect on the other image.
     {: .prompt-warning }